The golf model on $\mathbb{Z}/n\mathbb{Z}$ and on $\mathbb{Z}$: Golf model on

 \begin{proof} We first prove the theorem when $\db < \dt$.

-\paragraph{Case $\db < \dt$:}The key idea in this case is to prove that almost surely, for a given initial configuration $\eta^0$, there exists an infinite set of holes $\Sep$ such that $\Sep\subseteq \TL$, and this independently of the balls trajectories.
-We will call \textit{separators} these elements of $\Sep$, and show that they allow to {divide $\Z$ into finite disjoint intervals on which it is easy to define the golf process.}\\
+\paragraph{Case $\db < \dt$:}The key idea in this case is to prove that almost surely, for a given initial configuration $\eta^0$, there exists an infinite set of holes $\Sep$ such that $\Sep\subseteq \TL$, and $\Sep$ is independent of the balls trajectories.
+We call elements of $\Sep$ \textit{separators}, and show that they allow to {divide $\Z$ into finite disjoint intervals on which it is easy to define the golf process.}\\

 We consider the initial configuration $\eta^0$ taken at random as in Section \ref{subsect:intro_Z}.